Publications

 Since Unification and the end of the Cold War, Berlin has witnessed a series of uncommonly intense social, political, and cultural transformations.
 While positioning itself as a creative center populated by young and cosmopolitan global citizens, the “New Berlin” is at the same time a rich site of historical memory, defined inescapably by its past even as it articulates German and European hopes for the future.
 Cultural Topographies of the New Berlin presents a fascinating cross-section of life in Germany’s largest city, revealing the complex ways in which globalization, ethnicity, economics, memory, and national identity inflect how its urban spaces are inhabited and depicted.

-KEYWORDS: Post-Wall Berlin, Documentary Films, Gentrification, Germany, Media, Art, Culture, Nostalgia
+KEYWORDS: Post-Wall Berlin, Documentary Films, Gentrification, Media, Art, Culture, Nostalgia

 - Sark, Katrina.
 “Mauerpark: Berlin’s Gentrifying Scene Park,” pp. 39-56.